 We will not be able to offer science courses, AP courses, Honors courses or Advanced courses.
-Spanish and French will depend on teacher availability.

 Application period: The application window is expected to be April 8 to May 29.
 We have a small staff to process an estimated 700 applications.
 Active duty military and DoD students are guaranteed enrollment for available courses.
 The earlier non-military students apply, the greater their priority for enrollment.
 Applications submitted after May 29 will only be considered if space is available.
 Crunch time for the iHigh staff to process applications is June 1-21.

 Enrollment confirmation: Active duty military and DoD students are assured of summer enrollment for available courses.
 Confirmations for non-military students will be emailed, first-come first-served, until we reach capacity.
 To avoid frustrations, please be sure to provide a legible e-mail address and to check your spam/junk mail in case the confirmation e-mail is re-directed.
 We will start sending email confirmations after the district has confirmed our summer staffing, which is usually in May.

 Orientation: Students who have never completed an online class (as determined by their transcript) will be required to attend a two-hour orientation at Serra High School on June 22 or June 23.
 This orientation is essential to helping students learn to navigate the online portals.
 The confirmation e-mail will indicate assignment to either the 7:30 AM-9:30 AM session or 9:45 AM to 11:45 AM session at Serra High.

 Transcript grades and drops: All iHigh summer courses earn transcript grades.
 Students who begin an online course and then decide to drop must notify the iHigh summer office by Friday, June 26.
 After the drop deadline, students will receive a transcript grade for the class.
 This means that students who simply stop working part-way through the summer will likely receive an "F" grade on their transcript.